OceanDynamicsUConn/GroupManual/README.md

    a lot of time to his students, but also expects a lot from them.

 4. **Serve the department**:
-   As a UConn faculty, the PI is expected to serve the department.
+   As a tenure-track professor, the PI is expected to serve the department.
 This includes attending regular department meetings, representing the department in college-wide and university-wide initiatives,  and occasionally serving on hiring committees.
 For Cesar, department service is the least fun